mwgg/passera/README.md

 ### Changelog:
 ##### July 22, 2014:
-Added option to create passwords without special characters.
+Added `-c` option to create passwords without special characters.

 Behaviour of the `-s` option changed, shown passwords no longer saved in bash/terminal history and gets overwritten after 10 seconds (unless specified otherwise by the `-t` option).